JiangJiang65/LEAP-PINN/README.md

 **Data Preprocessing**:

-It involves using functions like get_YBus_all_tensor() to obtain the YBus matrix for admittance and circuit relationships.
+- It involves using functions like get_YBus_all_tensor() to obtain the YBus matrix for admittance and circuit relationships.
 The data includes various attributes like prod_p, load_p, etc. , and only utilizes certain properties (obs) such as gen_to_subid, load_to_subid, etc.

 **Neural Network Structure**:

-The LEAPNet structure is described with multiple input and output layers and specific operations.
-It references related works like the LIPS - learning industrial physical simulation benchmark suite.
+- The LEAPNet structure is described with multiple input and output layers and specific operations.
+It references related works like the LIPS - learning industrial physical simulation benchmark suite.We rewrote the LEAPNet code from TensorFlow to PyTorch.
+This was a team decision based on our proficiency with PyTorch, enabling us to work more efficiently.

 ![LEAPNet Architecture](./img/LEAPNET architecture.png)

 **Loss Function Design**:

-The total loss is composed of 100*MSE and several other components related to the physical constraints.
-The design details of each component like current positivity, voltage positivity, etc., are provided, along with their calculations and effectiveness.
-There are also discussions on new attempts and their effects on accuracy.
+- Focusing on prediction accuracy, the team adjusted the MSE weight to 100 and incorporated P1, P2, P3, P5, and P8 into the loss function.
+We also recognized and addressed the initial minimal effects of P3 and P8, which were due to design issues.

 **Hard Linear Equality Constraints**:

-The KKT-hPINN method is introduced with equations and derivations.
-The relationship between different constraints like P7 and global conservation is discussed, along with the challenges in combining certain constraints and the need for further improvement.
+- In dealing with hard constraints, they explored the KKT - hPINN method.
+We initially aimed to apply it to both P4 and P7, using P7's local conservation to achieve global conservation in P6.
+However, due to the high resource intensity of handling P4 with this method, they had to make compromises.
+We ultimately adopted the approach of directly setting the power of disconnected lines to zero for P4, which unfortunately led to conflicts with P7.